 In 1988, Jim Mondl graduated from the top of his law school class: 1st out of 88 students.
-He was one of those rare people that enjoyed law school.
+He was one of those rare people who enjoyed law school.
 Law made sense.
 After serving as law clerk with the Illinois supreme court, Jim began litigating maritime cases, where he learned something else: he connected with jurors.
 For over 30 years, Jim has been recognized three times for defense verdicts ranking among the largest defense verdicts in the State of Missouri.
-In jury trials, Jim has more judgments against plaintiffs who have sued his clients, than plaintiffs have judgments against Jim’s clients.
-That is, while defending several multi-million dollar cases at trial, the total jury verdicts against Jim’s clients are smaller than the verdicts Jim has won against those who started the lawsuit.
+Spanning more than 20 years of jury trials, Jim racked up more judgements against plantiffs who sued his clients than plaintiffs won against Jim's clients.
+That is, while defending several multi-million dollar cases at trial, the total jury verdicts against Jim’s clients were smaller than the verdicts Jim won against those who started the lawsuit.*

 Providing honest legal advice and aggressive defense of his clients, Jim’s client list grew.
 Jim hired other lawyers to help with his cases, and he found his time devoted to overseeing other lawyers and managing a legal business, with a dwindling amount of his time devoted to actually practicing law.